rhodyprog4ds/BrownFall20/_sources/syllabus/course_policies.md

 ## Grading

-This course will be graded on a basis of progression of mastery of a set of *skills*.
+This course will be graded on a basis of a set of *skills* (described in detail the next section of the syllabus).
 This is in contrast to more common grading on a basis of points earned through assignments.
-This section of the syllabus describes the priniciples and mechanics of the grading for the course.
+This section of the syllabus describes the principles and mechanics of the grading for the course.

 +++